 - Measurement of outcomes and progress may not be robust enough to understand if there is success or how we can improve

-Why are we launching this Innovation Challenge?
+Why are we launching this Challenge?
 We want to connect the dots between people with big ideas, and those with the ability to bring them to life.
 We want to encourage the following actions and outcomes:

 - Innovation: Infuse the idea of creative thinking and entrepreneurship within the charitable sector so we can make a measurable impact and find new solutions to systemic problems